nicolaei/master/docs/thesis/source/02_existing_research.md

     with the other subsections?
 }

-When the access point switches channels, all it's clients will lose connection and have to re-discover and re-connect to the access point [Citation Needed].
+When an access point switches channels, all its clients will lose connection and have to re-discover and re-connect to the access point [Citation Needed].
 If the access point switches channels to quickly, the clients may end up losing connection for such a long time that it might become an annoyance to